235u/proposals/ThrottledScraper/README.md

 - paid proxy services like [Luminati](https://luminati.io/) or [oxylabs](https://oxylabs.io/);
 - the volunteer overlay network from [The Tor Project](https://www.torproject.org/) (accessed via locally running web proxies).

-Please keep in mind, that the public site in question (to be scraped) might reside on a weak server, unable to deliver expected response rates on its own, lacking physical hardware and network resources (being finite), to be shared between all the public (based on fair use).
+Please keep in mind, that the public site in question (to be scraped) might be hosted on a weak server, unable to deliver expected response rates on its own, lacking physical hardware and network resources (being finite), to be shared between all the public (based on fair use).

 ## Proposal